anushaporeddy030697/student_internship_management/README.md

 --> gathered information regarding the home page design

+-->  supported the team and shared my ideas for rough sketch for the login page

 ** Sai Krishna Gadde **
 -----------------------
 We have discussed several projects among those projects we have picked the best 2 project among those we have picked Student internship Managment to do as our project